 “I saw a wino eating grapes.
 I was like, “Dude!
 You got to wait.””
 Mitch Hedberg

 In the official world of disaster planning getting a buzz on just doesn’t show up on the agenda.
 In the most hammered country in the history of the world you’d think it would be otherwise but—no. Hour after hour, meeting after meeting they talk about food, water, shelter, communications, diapers, and dog food; but what about beer?
 What about your nightly glass of merlot?
 Coffee?
 Tobacco, cannabis, chocolate?
 You’re on your own campers.
-Last column we talked about putting up a one month food supply.
-This time we look at cost, shelf-life, volume and some long term storage options for America’s favorite drugs.
+It’s time we looked at cost, shelf-life, volume and some long term storage options for America’s favorite drugs.

 Alcohol: If barges can’t bring bottles in, they can’t take them out either.
 With distilleries in Haines and Juneau, breweries in Haines, Juneau (3 of them), Skagway, Sitka, Petersburg and Ketchikan, plus an active home brewing cadre for beers, wines, and hard cider, plus a couple under the radar stills, we should be fine if the supply from Outside drops to zero—at least as long as brewing/distilling ingredients hold out—but between batches there might be times when it’s like, “Dude!
 You got to wait.”
 While you’re waiting you can turn to your cache of alcohol thoughtfully put by in the pantry.
 Alcohol wants to be tightly sealed and stored in a dark place away from extreme hot or cold.